The Launchcloud integration with Google Drive further streamlines this process by connecting directly to your Google spreadsheets.

 Array already offers a powerful reports generator for viewing response data.
 However, users can also store form responses in a Google spreadsheet, with each new submission being entered as a new line.

-To create a new Google spreadsheet from a Array form, open the form you’d like to track and navigate to the Form Settings menu in the bottom right corner of the Form Builder.
+To create a new Google spreadsheet from a Array form, open the desired form and navigate to the 'Connect' at the Top of the Form Builder.

-Next, head to the Storage tab and open the Google Drive option.
+Next, head to the Storage tab and open the Google Sheets option.

 Finally, click the Google Sheet button on the Form Attachment Menu and hit Save.